 Resilience thinking and citizen empowerment.
 Resilience thinking is a matter of perspective.
 It goes beyond the definition of urban resilience as the ability to withstand shocks.
 It implies a capability to reconsider what could be seen as granted and by doing so, enables a holistic approach encompassing the ways we interact with our environment.
 For urban citizens, standing back from daily lives and dealing with the unexpected change is not an innate gift.
 Though, understanding such capability is key.
-It will help to build the link with experts mastering the concept of urban resilience and will enable citizens to be efficiently empowered.
-This being said, the pending question is how experts can fulfill their social responsibility in a transfer of knowledge from teacher to learner.
+It will help to build the link with scientists mastering the concept of urban resilience and will enable citizens to be efficiently empowered.
+But how can scientists fulfill their social responsibility in a transfer of knowledge from teacher to learner?
 Skilled and recognized experts have no or limited training in such matter.
 Though the sociological dimension of urban resilience advocates for a better understanding of philosophical and sociological concepts, as those developed by E. Levinas and P. Freire on alterity and dialogical pedagogy, it is unfortunate to see that few publications underline their critical role in the process of building citizens empowerment.

 Art, a pedagogic tool.
 Pedagogy cannot be decreed; it earns to be learned.
 In the specific case of urban resilience, teaching is cognitively challenging.
 It requires an ability to share the same wording, to connect to urban citizen’s sensitivity and at the same time to contextualize the teaching.
-It will be meaningful at one condition: to connect to citizen’s experiences while at the same time making sure that the teaching process can inform them on the threats and challenges related to the concept of urban resilience.
 A critical step in building this connection will be to learn and share a common language enabling to understand the meaning of urban resilience and the philosophy backing the concept.
-This should be thoroughly prepared by artists and experts beforehand, to make sure that the message will be correctly understood, but also to help artists.
+This should be thoroughly prepared by artists and scientists beforehand, to make sure that the message will be correctly understood, but also to help artists.
 Indeed, the artistic approach is often based on personal experience, living conditions and emotions.
 Writing a poem from a white sheet, painting from a blank canvas or carving a block of marble does not aim necessarily to teach something.
 The message does not appear always at first glance.
 But nothing prevents from translating emotions into a learning process.
 Emotions can also help us to think.

 Guideline 1: understanding the paradigm of cognitive apprenticeship.
 Though pedagogy earns to be learned, self-studying is fully conceivable.
-A lot of publications are available online and though most of them are dedicated to a typical “teacher-student” relation, they are appropriate to acquire the basic knowledge needed to engage into a learning process gathering experts, artists, and citizens.
-To build their program, both artist and expert should keep in mind the following recommendations:
+A lot of publications are available online and though most of them are dedicated to a typical “teacher-student” relation, they are appropriate to acquire the basic knowledge needed to engage into a learning process gathering scientists, artists, and non-expert citizens.
+To build their program, artist and scientists should keep in mind the following recommendations:

 1- defining urban resilience as simply as possible.
 2- naming the hazard(s) which is/are relevant for the urban community.
 3- brainstorming on the limits of the definition and what makes it incomplete or questionable.